 We provide individual nutrition counseling sessions that are goal oriented and based upon one’s unique needs.
 If you experience side effects like stomach/digestive problems, unwanted weight loss or weight gain, decreased energy levels or other chronic illnesses like diabetes, high cholesterol, high blood pressure, hepatitis or kidney disease, a registered dietitian can help manage your condition through specific nutritional recommendations proven to help your issues.
 Even if you are simply improving your nutritional intake overall or are interested in foods to enhance an exercise plan, seeing a registered dietitian is invaluable.
 During the nutrition counseling visit we provide a Body Mass Assessment where the nutritionist will determine the percentage of muscle and fat mass in a client’s body using a body composition test called Bioelectrical Impedance Analysis (BIA).
 Based on this assessment, a nutritionist will provide individualized recommendations.

-We also offer 6 nutrition education classes each month which cover a wide array of HIV/AIDS related topics such as Food and Water Safety, HIV and Exercise, Women’s Health and HIV/AIDS and Eating Healthy on a Budget.
+We also offer nutrition education classes every month which cover a wide array of HIV/AIDS related topics such as Food and Water Safety, HIV and Exercise, Women’s Health and HIV/AIDS and Eating Healthy on a Budget.
 A highlight of the program is Chef Carlin, who comes once a month to demonstrate how to make healthy recipes using affordable ingredients.
 We even publish the Nutrition Quarterly Newsletter with timely nutrition information and seasonal recipes.

 We are dedicated to providing nutrition services to the HIV-positive community because we feel we can give you the tools and motivation to take better care of yourself overall and enhance your quality of life.